Course A: Millennium Movies: Cinema and Culture from 1999 to 9/11

 All of this might give you ideas or questions to consider in advance of Tuesday's lecture.
 I will typically post similar materials for each week's films, again in a clearly marked subfolder, but I will NOT typically send another email, so keep this Google Drive link handy.
 I look forward to speaking to all of you throughout the quarter and to answering questions at the end of each class.

-Click on link for Week 1: American Beauty documents:
+Click on link for all class documents: